-If you are a resident of Denton or the surrounding North Texas area and have questions about or need to file a modification to an existing custody or support arrangement, you need to seek out an experienced team of aggressive Family Law attorneys, like Paine & Nolter, P.C. who can represent your interests before the court.
+If you are a resident of Denton or the surrounding North Texas area and have questions about or need to file a modification to an existing custody or support arrangement, you need to seek out an experienced team of aggressive Family Law attorneys, like The Nolter Law Firm who can represent your interests before the court.

-At Paine & Nolter, P.C., our attorneys have more than 40 years of combined experience helping individuals and families in Denton, McKinney, Gainesville and Decatur, Texas with criminal defense and family law issues including custody and support modifications.
-To learn more or discuss your custody or support modification case with a lawyer on our team, call us today at 940-382-4200 or fill out our online form below.
+At The Nolter Law Firm our office has many years of experience helping individuals and families in Denton, McKinney, Gainesville and Decatur, Texas with criminal defense and family law issues including custody and support modifications.
+To learn more or discuss your custody or support modification case with a lawyer on our team, call us today at 940-800-8025 or fill out our online form below.

 Modifications in Texas

 Though a divorce ruling is final, the circumstances of both individuals involve can and will change over time.
 For any number of reasons, a situation may arise where one or both parties may have cause to want to make a modification to the custody or support arrangement made at the time of the separation.